ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 While my ultimate model included the factors above, I decided on these specifications and shape after testing a total of 32 different models, which varied by the predictors included and the data that was used (I tested models trained on two different datasets -- one that included all state-level Presidential election outcomes after 1984 and another that only included this data after the 1996 Presidential election).
 As a benchmark of performance, I evaluated how effectively each of these models predicted the vote share that Hillary Clinton received during the 2016 presidential election in each of the seven "battleground" states of the 2024 election (3).

-Given that the model described above had the lowest absolute prediction error, I selected it as my prediction model for the election, before regularizing the model using Elastic-Net.
+Given that the model described above had the lowest absolute prediction error, I selected it as my prediction model for the election, before regularizing the model using Elastic-Net (2).

 ### Model Estimation and Final Prediction